geseib/awsgwlbworkshop/website/content/Lab1-VPCs/13-quiz.md

 # VPC 2

-The NAT Gateways is deployed in a single Subnet with all Private subnets, across Availability Zones, having default routes (0.0.0.0/0) pointing to the NAT Gateway.
+The NAT Gateways is deployed in a single Public Subnet with routing for all Private subnets, across Availability Zones, having default routes (0.0.0.0/0) pointing to the NAT Gateway.
 Is this best practice?

 > Availability ZOne Independence is well architected